 - H4.
-Percent of the 2002 undergraduate class who graduated between July 1, 2001 and June 30, 2002 and borrowed through any loan programs (federal, state, subsidized, unsubsidized, private, etc.; exclude parent loans).
+Provide the percentage of the 2004 undergraduate class who graduated between July 1, 2003 and June 30, 2004 and borrowed at any time through any loan programs (federal, state, subsidized, unsubsidized, private, etc.; exclude parent loans).
 Include only students who borrowed while enrolled at your institution.
-42% - H5.
-Average per-borrower cumulative undergraduate indebtedness of those in line H4.
-Do not include money borrowed at other institutions: \$13,388
+64% - H5.
+Report the average per-borrower cumulative undergraduate indebtedness of those in line H4.
+Do not include money borrowed at other institutions: \$13,898